-But when an intern asked Democratic Rep. Andy Kim of New Jersey the question, it had been flipped around: "Under federal law, a person can buy a rifle at 18, but can’t buy alcohol until they’re 21.
+But then, the question got flipped around: "Under federal law, a person can buy a rifle at 18, but can’t buy alcohol until they’re 21.
 Should the drinking age be lowered to 18?"
 These members got that question:

 The interns didn't ask that question in either form after that, apparently deciding it didn't sufficiently serve right-wing narratives.